 Kelly Roberson is an experienced professional with extensive experience writing for home design and architecture magazines.
 He has more than 20 years of experience writing for home and garden brands.
-As a freelance writer for more than 13 years, Kelly was a project manager, editor and writer for a long list of magazines, including many titles in gardening, home design and Christmas crafts.
+As a freelance writer for over 13 years, Kelly was a project manager, editor and writer for a variety of magazines, including many titles in gardening, home design and Christmas crafts.
 He is currently developing creative content for marketing clients in various industries, including financial planning.

-Don't forget to incorporate the views beyond your patio.
-Strategically place trees to frame existing views.
-Create new views by adding a tree or group of trees as a focal point.
-Plant trees that provide shade in the summer and offer vibrant colors in the fall.
-Consider flowering trees such as dogwood, horse chestnut, or wild apple trees.
+When landscaping your garden, it is important to consider the views beyond your patio.
+Strategically place trees to frame existing views or create new ones by adding a tree or group of trees as a focal point.
+Plant trees that provide shade in the summer and offer vibrant colors in the fall, such as dogwood, horse chestnut, or wild apple trees.
 Flower gardens and perimeter plantations are also great ways to add color to your garden.

-Grow a row of flowering shrubs, such as hydrangeas, near a patio or terrace to enrich and enliven your outdoor experience.
-Think about who will use your garden and how you will use it.
-Will children use their garden?
+Grow a row of flowering shrubs near a patio or terrace to enrich and enliven your outdoor experience.
+When planning your garden, think about who will use it and how it will be used.
+Will children use it?
 Do you have pets?
 Are you hoping to use your patio for outdoor entertainment?
-Remember that you can create different spaces for different uses in your landscape using strategic plantations and harsh landscapes.
+You can create different spaces for different uses in your landscape using strategic plantations and harsh landscapes.
 Walkways can be used to move people from one area to another.

-It is your job to make sure that trees are planted correctly, that shrubs are pruned at the right time, and that flower beds bloom.
+It is important to make sure that trees are planted correctly, that shrubs are pruned at the right time, and that flower beds bloom.
 When driving through the countryside, you may notice how much more “finished” the fenced properties look.
 Add established trees and buildings, and take a look at the path of the sun over your property to allow for proper growth of plants that love sun or shade.